 Sterling City in Sterling County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 6 other markers are within 10 miles of this marker, measured as the crow flies.
-Sterling County Jail (within shouting distance of this marker); State Hotel – First State Bank (about 400 feet away, measured in a direct line); Concho, San Saba & Llano Valley Railroad Station (approx. half a mile away); Town of Cummins (approx. 1.9 miles away); Montvale (approx. 3.3 miles away); Camp Elizabeth (approx. 9.2 miles away).
+At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
+Sterling County Jail (about 300 feet away, measured in a direct line); Sterling County (about 400 feet away); Concho, San Saba & Llano Valley Railroad Station (approx. half a mile away); Town of Cummins (approx. 1.8 miles away); Montvale (approx. 3.3 miles away); Camp Elizabeth (approx. 9.1 miles away).

 Credits.
-This page was last revised on April 4, 2018.
-This page originally submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 88 times since then and 4 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on August 28, 2020.
+It was originally submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 232 times since then and 21 times this year.
+Photos: 1, 2, 3, 4. submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.